Skyvell/bmw-commision-design/README.md

         # Get the index.
 ```

+#### Testing
+All standalone classes and functions should be unit tested.

+- Should I populate dynamodb with Matrices and Sales target data or mock these?
+It should be alright to mock since the parsing of data into DynamoDB will be tested seperately.
+This could be assumed to be accurate.

+The following test should be done programatically every time the code is deployed to AWS:
+1. Initialize mock services for Midas, DynamoDB, and CoreView.
+2. Trigger the Calculation Lambda with a simulated cron job.
+3. Validate retrieved data against mock services.
+4. Check computation results for accuracy.
+5. Confirm the correct updates are made to CoreView.
+6. Use logs and metrics to validate the process and ensure no errors occurred.

+Question: Should we set up a staging environment for CoreView so we can test the writes and not just mock it?

 ### Clawback lambda
 The clawback lambda will be triggered by a Cronjob event the first day of every month.